-7 Restaurant Marketing Ideas to Increase Thanksgiving Sales
+7 Restaurant Marketing Ideas to Put On Your Thanksgiving Menu

 Thanksgiving dinner used to be synonymous with the whole family sitting down to the ultimate homemade meal.
 While this is still the case for many Americans, others want someone else to take care of cooking and cleaning and are looking for Thanksgiving offers and coupons.
 Thanks to grocery inflation, it’ll be less expensive for some to dine out than to cook a Thanksgiving meal.

-As a restaurant owner, now is the time to start preparing your advertising strategy to entice both new and repeat diners during the holiday weekend.
+As a restaurant owner, now is the time to start preparing your Thanksgiving Day marketing campaigns to entice both new customers and loyal customers during the holiday weekend.
 Here are seven restaurant marketing ideas to help you do just that.

-One of the best ways to attract customers during Thanksgiving weekend is to run a promotion.
+One of the best ways to attract potential customers during Thanksgiving weekend is to run a promotion.
 But what’s the best way to get the word out?
-You’ll want to take an omnichannel approach when advertising your specials.
-That means reaching your audience through multiple channels, like email, social media and print.
+You’ll want to reach your target audience through multiple channels, like email, social media and print.

 Plan your holiday events at least one month in advance.
-This way, you’ll be able to organize and promote effectively across different mediums.
-Consider handing out flyers to current customers, hanging signage throughout your restaurant, engaging with followers on social media and sending out emails to your mailing list.
-Each customer has their own preference as to how they communicate with businesses, so you want to cover all the bases.
+Consider handing out flyers to loyal customers, hanging signage throughout your restaurant, engaging with followers on your social media platforms and sending out emails to your mailing list.
+Each customer has their own preference as to how they communicate with businesses, so you want to cover all the bases with your promotion ideas.

 Don’t get stuck on pumpkin pie and cranberry sauce.
-It’s common for people to be “turkey-ed out” after their Thanksgiving meals and to want a culinary change of pace during the weekend to follow.
-To differentiate your establishment, think outside the box by offering meals not normally associated with Thanksgiving.
-Depending on your clientele, you could decide to go with vegetarian or vegan fare.
+It’s common for people to be “turkey-ed out” after their Thanksgiving meals and to want a culinary change of pace during Thanksgiving weekend and beyond.
+To differentiate your restaurant, offer meals not normally associated with Thanksgiving.
+Depending on your customer base, you could decide to go with vegetarian or vegan fare.
 Other options to consider are non-American cuisine like Asian, Indian, Thai, Mexican or Italian.

-Catering gives you an opportunity to increase sales without customers having to sit down to eat at your restaurant.
+Catering, online ordering and takeout give you an opportunity to increase sales without customers having to sit down to eat at your restaurant.
 Plus, after all the effort that goes into preparing Thanksgiving dinner, people are happy to take a break from cooking for the weekend while still wanting to enjoy great food with loved ones.
-Try offering special Thanksgiving weekend catering packages geared toward customers in need of a break from their own kitchens.
+Try offering special Thanksgiving weekend packages geared toward customers in need of a break from their own kitchens.

 Once you start promoting your holiday specials and events, taking reservations can help assess your target audience’s level of interest.
 Even if your restaurant doesn’t normally take reservations, it’s a wise thing to do for Thanksgiving weekend.
 Not only will it help things run smoother, it will create a sense of urgency for people to sign up.
 Knowing space is limited will often get people to make reservations sooner.